 There may be occasional off days so should we not be at sea, in lectures or on a planned activity, then we will arrange a fun activity with hiking, snorkeling, beach walks, visiting caves, wine tasting, shopping in Hermanus and visiting a penguin colony being some of the options.

-When you first arrive in Cape Town, you will spend the night at Ashanti Lodge, Cape Town’s best backpackers with free Wi-Fi, stunning views of Table Mountain and easy access to the city centre.
+When you first arrive in Cape Town, you will spend the night at Ashanti Lodge, (Voted as Cape Town’s best backpacker accommodation in 2019) with free Wi-Fi, stunning views of Table Mountain and easy access to the city centre.

 During your time with the project you will stay at a large volunteer lodge in Kleinbaai which is equipped with four cottages with room for 6 volunteers in each one.